prometheus/docs/content/docs/introduction/glossary.md

 ### Bridge

 A bridge is a component that takes samples from a client library and exposes them to a non-Prometheus monitoring system.
-For example the Python client can export metrics to Graphite.
+For example, the Python client can export metrics to Graphite.

 ### Client library